 Pugs were first bred in China.
 They were kept as pets by members of the ruling families, and some of the most prized pugs had their own armed escorts!
-Pugs then become popular in Europe during the 16th and 17th centuries.
-In 1572 a pug named Pompey became the official dog of the royal House of Orange after saving the prince's life.
-Pompey spotted would be assassins creeping around the palace and raised the alarm for the guards.
+Pugs then became popular in Europe during the 16th and 17th centuries.

 Poodles come in three different sizes: standard, miniature, and toy.
 Whatever the size, poodles are renowned for their sophisticated, curly coats.
 This requires some serious grooming.

 The combination of a pug and miniature/toy poodle will produce a small and extremely cute little dog.
-They’ll have a little bit of extra fur, but nothing compared to some purebred poodles.
+They’ll have a little bit of extra fur due to the poodle coat, but nothing compared to some purebred poodles.

-The Pugapoo can be a real contradiction.
-Pugs and Poodles have very different personalities, so it's hard to make predictions about individual Pugapoos.
+Pugapoo puppies can be a real contradiction.
+Pugs and Poodles have very different personalities, so it's hard to make predictions about the temperament of the Pugapoo.
 For instance, pugs were bred as lap dogs, and are comfortable living in smaller environments and only require moderate amounts of exercise.
-This is very different from some poodles, especially the standard poodle.
+This is very different from some Poodles, especially the standard Poodle.
 These high-energy working dogs need plenty of space and exercise.
 Poodles are also known for their intelligence and poise, whereas the pug is cheerful, charming, and a little bit naughty.

-Like with any crossbreeds, Pugapoos can inherit health problems through their poodle genes and pug genes.
+Like with any crossbreeds, Pugapoos can inherit health problems through their parents breeds.

 Pugs are susceptible to a range of medical issues, many of which stem from their small head and flat faces.
-One of the more serious concerns is with difficulty breathing.
+One of the more serious concerns with a pug is his difficulty to breath.
 This can lead to blocked airways, a collapsed windpipe, and even overheating in warm weather.

 Because of their protruding eyes, pugs are prone to different types of eye infections and complications.
 Their wrinkly skin, especially around the face, makes a perfect hiding place for bacteria and other pathogens.
 This causes something called skin fold dermatitis, which can then lead to a more serious infection called Pyoderma.